Updated June 29, 2023

 Generate a Certificate Signing Request

 It’s time to build CSR after you’re successfully generating the private key.
-It will be in PEM format and will contain information about the business and the public key generated from the private key.
+It will be in PEM format and contain information about the business and the public key generated from the private key.
 To generate a CSR, use the following command:

 opensslreq -new -key domain.key -out domain.csr